-You Definitely Aren't Washing Bath Towels Often Enough | Reader's Digest
+How Bad Is It to Not Wash Your Bath Towels Every Week?

 Your bath towel is hiding a dirty little secret—a weekly wash isn’t enough to keep it clean.
+Your sheets might be hiding the same secret since this is how bad it is not to wash your sheets every week.

 You only use your towel after scrubbing off in the shower, so it can’t get all that dirty, right?
 Not so fast.
 “When you say you wash off bacteria, you’re partially correct—you wash off some bacteria,” says Philip Tierno, PhD, clinical professor of pathology and microbiology at NYU School of Medicine.
 But others will stick around, and they get on your towel during your post-shower rubdown.

 Once those bacteria are on there, they’ll start to multiply.
-“It keeps building up as you use the towel again day after day,” says Chuck Gerba, PhD, microbiology professor at the University of Arizona.
+“It keeps building up as you use the towel again day after day,” says Chuck Gerba, PhD, a microbiology professor at the University of Arizona.
 A study led by Dr. Gerba found that used hand towels have 1,000 times more coliform bacteria than newly bought ones.
 Bacteria love dark, moist environments, so they’ll thrive in a steamy bathroom with the door closed.
+Towels are one of the top germiest spots in your bathroom—and your toilet isn’t number one.

 Rubbing down with a dirty towel, and you could be at risk for infection.
 “When you use a towel vigorously, you scratch your skin,” says Dr. Gerba.
 Those tiny breaks in your skin—which are too small to notice—give bacteria an entryway to get in your body.

 Still, it’s “extremely unusual” to actually pick up a disease from your bath towel, says infectious disease specialist Aaron Glatt, MD, FACP, FIDSA, FSHEA, spokesperson for the Infectious Diseases Society of America and chairman of medicine and hospital epidemiologist at South Nassau Communities Hospital.
-Your own germs won’t make you sick, but you up your chance of picking up a disease when you share towels, says Dr. Gerba.
-(Find out why you shouldn’t share a loofah either.)
+Your own germs won’t make you sick, but you increase your chance of picking up a disease when you share towels, says Dr. Gerba.
+It’s one of the 12 things you’re sharing that germ experts wouldn’t.

+If you’re acne-prone, you might want to wash your towel every time you use it, says Dr. Tierno.
+As you rub your skin—especially open pustules—with a dirty towel, bacteria could get on your skin and give you zits.

 Even if you don’t let anyone else touch your towel, Dr. Gerba and Dr. Tierno recommend washing bath towels every two or three days.
 Hold out longer than that, and all those microorganisms will make your towel grungy.
 “You may not get sick after using a towel for two weeks, but that’s not the point,” says Dr. Tierno.
 “Would you put on dirty underwear (unless there’s an emergency) after you’ve taken a clean bath?
 It’s very similar to what you’re doing after the first couple of drying episodes.”
 While you’re at it, don’t forget to wash these other items you don’t clean enough.